About

 Elemental Art

-As an artist, I enjoy the way that I can subvert this, and work a little alchemy.
 I can capture a fleeting moment in time and space, bringing together all the shifting elements of a wildlife encounter.
 In doing so, I get to invoke both the spirit and presence of wild creatures in wild spaces.

-I love working with the freedom and unpredictability of this - responding to the unexpected, and allowing the painting to grow intuitively.
 Something about this process mirrors Nature itself: always changing, unpredictable, responsive and alive.

 Exhibitions